nomad-software/nomad.uk.net/markdown/articles/working-with-files-in-the-d-programming-language.md

 <script src="https://gist.github.com/nomad-software/abc8f6d9fbb7c0e6ca0e9b7c033b28ae.js"></script>

-The <code>chown</code> system call functions in exactly the same way as the chown shell command.
+The `chown` system call functions in exactly the same way as the chown shell command.
 A file name is specified along with its new owner and group.
 Your program will need super user permissions to change the owner.

 [Documentation](https://en.wikipedia.org/wiki/Chown)